The Magnus Archives takes the standard weekly horror anthology podcast format and gives it an exciting overhaul.

-One of the things that sets The Truth apart from its considerable competition is its ability to tell stories in a truly cinematic and epic manner.
+One thing that sets The Truth apart from its considerable competition is its ability to tell stories in a truly cinematic and epic manner.

 Listening to the show feels like listening to a movie made just for your ears!

-The show focuses on telling a different story in each episode, and each one is told with such an intensity that you won’t be able to help but become completely engrossed in the narrative.
+The show focuses on telling a different story in each episode, each with such an intensity that you won’t be able to help but become completely engrossed in the narrative.

-The show has a great sense of humor too, which adds another layer of entertainment to the already impressive storytelling.
+The show has a great sense of humor, which adds another layer of entertainment to the already impressive storytelling.

 Listen on thetruthpodcast.com.

-The central hook that drives Spines is incredibly simple but incredibly effective.
+The central hook that drives Spines is straightforward but incredibly effective.

-The story follows a young woman known as Wren who wakes up one morning suffering from amnesia, completely unaware of her surroundings and how she could have gotten herself there.
+The story follows a young woman known as Wren who wakes up one morning suffering from amnesia, utterly unaware of her surroundings and how she could have gotten there.

-In each episode, Wren begins to slowly piece together her strange past and discovers an unsettling and disturbing connection to an unusual cult.
+Wren pieces together her strange past in each episode and discovers an unsettling and disturbing connection to an unusual cult.

 What role did she play in the cult, and how did she end up losing her memories.

-Right from the very first episode and all the way until the epic finale, you won’t be able to pull yourself back from the edge of your seat.
+Right from the very first episode and until the epic finale, you won’t be able to pull yourself back from the edge of your seat.

-Spines is a thrilling ride that will keep you guessing right up until its final moments.
+Spines is a thrilling ride that will keep you guessing until its final moments.

 Listen on spinespodcast.com.